farz-hkh/extra182/tutorials/Jekyll-Theme.md

 ![images](https://raw.githubusercontent.com/farz-hkh/extra182/master/assets/images/th1.png)

-See the line of theme there, we need to change that to something else, for an exmaple like below in github pages official theme.
+See the line of theme there, we need to change that to something else, for an example like below in github pages official theme.

 ![images](https://raw.githubusercontent.com/farz-hkh/extra182/master/assets/images/th2.png)